 Heat, surface area, duration of contact, and basic chemistry are all useful factors to consider when making a choice about how to store food.

 First of all, DO NOT MICROWAVE FOODS IN PLASTIC.
 “Higher temperatures facilitate the leaching of chemicals and the release of microplastics,” says Martin Wagner, a biologist studying plastic exposure at the Norwegian University of Science and Technology.
 “Never microwave in plastic,” agrees Philip Landrigan, an epidemiologist and public health physician at Boston College.
 Avoid storing hot foods, like fresh-off-the-stove soups, in plastic containers as well, says Braun.
+It’s healthier never even to use a microwave oven ever.
+Your eating altered food using one.

 Then, consider the relative amount of food to plastic contact.
 Liquids, powders, and grains all have lots of surface area to absorb chemicals, notes Muncke.
 Single-serving containers result in a higher plastic to food ratio, so it is wise to opt for the bulk option where possible.
 And food stored in plastic for months at a time is more of a concern than something sitting in plastic overnight or for a couple of days in the fridge.
 Non-perishables and pantry staples, like flour, rice, and cooking liquids are better kept over the long term in glass, stainless steel, or ceramic vessels, she says.